1991 Philadelphia Eagles season

 Despite having a 10–6 record and finishing with the top-ranked defense in the NFL, the Eagles failed to make the playoffs.
 During Week 1, quarterback Randall Cunningham was lost for the season with a knee injury.
+After the season, Rod Harris retired.

+Background

-Statistics site Football Outsiders ranks the 1991 Eagles as the greatest defensive team in their ranking's history.
-Says Football Outsiders: The 1991 Eagles completely lap the field in terms of defensive DVOA.
+Statistics site Football Outsiders ranks the 1991 Eagles, coordinated by Bud Carson, as the greatest defensive team in its ranking's history.
+According to Football Outsiders: The 1991 Eagles completely lap the field in terms of defensive DVOA.
 Only the 2002 Bucs had a better pass defense, and only the 2000 Ravens had a better run defense, and the Eagles were much more balanced than either of those teams.

 It's crazy to imagine how few points the Eagles might have given up if they were playing with a halfway-decent offense instead of losing Randall Cunningham to a torn ACL in the first game of the season.
-The Eagles were stuck depending on an over-the-hill Jim McMahon for 11 starts, plus Jeff Kemp for two and Brad Goebel for two.
-McMahon actually wasn't half bad ... but the other two quarterbacks were awful, especially Goebel who had no touchdowns with six interceptions.
+The Eagles were lucky to have the lovable and fiercely competitive Jim McMahon for 11 starts, plus Jeff Kemp for two and Brad Goebel for two.
+McMahon was pretty terrific ... but the other two quarterbacks were awful, especially Goebel who had no touchdowns with six interceptions.
 And the running game was dreadful, with 3.1 yards per carry as a team.

 Still, the Eagles were fifth in the league in points allowed, and first in yards allowed by nearly 400 yards – and the team that was second in yards allowed is also on that top-ten defenses list, the 1991 New Orleans Saints.
 The Eagles allowed 3.9 yards per play, where no other team allowed fewer than 4.5.
 As bad as their running game was, their run defense was even better, allowing 3.0 yards per carry.
 Three-fourths of the starting defensive line was All-Pro (Reggie White, Jerome Brown, and Clyde Simmons).
 Linebacker Seth Joyner and cornerback Eric Allen made the Pro Bowl as well.

 Overview

 A "real" fresh start

 On January 8, team owner Norman Braman opted not to renew the contract of Buddy Ryan, the Eagles' head coach since 1986.
-On the same day, Braman promoted then-offensive coordinator Rich Kotite, making him the 18th head coach in club history.
-They opened with a 3–1 mark, their best start since 1981, despite having lost Cunningham for the year due to a knee injury suffered at Green Bay thanks to a hit from Bryce Paup on opening day.
-After coming on to lead the Eagles to their solid start, backup QB Jim McMahon was also injured in Game 5, a shutout loss to the Redskins.
+On the same day, Braman promoted then-offensive coordinator Rich Kotite, making him the eighteenth head coach in the club's history.
+The team opened with a 3–1 mark, its best start since 1981, despite having lost Cunningham for the year due to a knee injury that was sustained in Green Bay thanks during an opening day-hit by Bryce Paup.
+After taking over and leading the Eagles to a solid start, backup QB Jim McMahon was also injured in Game 5 during a shutout loss to the Redskins.